neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 # Acknowledgements

 We thank the organizers of the BioHackathon-Europe 2023 for the travel support and for the well planned event.

-TODO Copy from last paper
-Please always remember to acknowledge the BioHackathon, CodeFest, VoCamp, Sprint or similar where this work was (partially) developed.

 # References